IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/investigation-overview.md

 The toolkit cannot, by itself:

-- Identify the exact process that originally created every WNF state.
-- Determine a creation time or last-use time for each state.
+- Determine a creation time or last-use time for each state from the registry entry alone.
 - Establish a universal "healthy" Notifications value count.
-- Prove that RD Gateway, RD Connection Broker, SystemEventsBroker, or any other specific component is the writer.
+- Establish that the redirected-printer/DsmSvc recurrence path observed on one host applies identically to every RDS host.
+- Explain the currently observed host-to-host difference in `SWD\PRINTENUM` retention and recurrence behavior.
 - Guarantee that the accumulation will not recur after cleanup.
 - Determine that every 72-byte WNF registration on every Windows version is safe to remove.

+External tracing can add evidence beyond the built-in scripts.
+On the reproducible host, Procmon identified the `DsmSvc` / `DeviceSetupManager.dll` → `ZwCreateWnfStateName` creation path.

 The remediation tool is intentionally narrow and should remain that way.